panispani/causalml-needs-synth-eval/realcause/setup.md

 3. Evaluation

-I've created a function `evaluate2` in train_generator.
-Call the normal `evaluate` function in `main` if you prefer.
-The new evaluate function computes what we care about in your experiments, the ATE bias and PEHE per realization (the noisy version).
-Both of these (`ate_bias_noisy` and `pehe_noisy`) are going to be in `summary.txt`.
-Evaluation is done with the test dataset (which I'm not sure this what what was done before).
-The results I get seem close enough with Table 3, except PEHE.
-I can't get a PEHE that bad, not sure what's wrong.
-I also noticed that in some file they use median instead of mean for PEHE - can't reproduce the huge PEHE for IHDP as in the paper.

-Previous key metrics of summary.txt:
+We use a new evaluation function, `evaluate2`, defined in `train_generator.py`.
+If you'd rather stick to the original setup, you can call the standard `evaluate` function.
+After running an experiment, all the metrics will be in `summary.txt`, specifically take a look at `ate_bias_noisy` and `pehe_noisy`.

+Evaluation is done on the **test dataset** (note: it's unclear whether this was also the case in the original paper).
+Our reproduced results match Table 3 fairly well, **except for PEHE**.
+We were unable to replicate the very high PEHE values reported for IHDP - our numbers are consistently lower.
+In some parts of the original codebase, they appear to use the **median** rather than the **mean** when computing PEHE, but even accounting for this, we couldn't reproduce the large PEHE values (we don't use PEHE in the experiments of our paper).

+When trying to reproduce the results you should probably **use the automation scripts** `realism_experiment.py` and `non_id_experiment.py` rather than manually running `train_generator.py`.
+We include instructions on them in the Misc section below.

+Key metrics of summary.txt when using the original `evaluate` function:

 - ate_exact: True ATE computed from the generative model.
 - ate_noisy: ATE computed with noisy outcomes.